marcinch2004/krofka/_posts/2021-11-15-notebutikken.markdown

     - image_path: img/portfolio/notebutikken/notebutikken-3.jpg
       image_caption: Figma component for buttons in Design System
     - image_path: img/portfolio/notebutikken/notebutikken-4.gif
-      image_caption: Produc card as a sample for generic component
+      image_caption: Product card as an example for the generic component
     - image_path: img/portfolio/notebutikken/notebutikken-5.jpg
     - image_path: img/portfolio/notebutikken/notebutikken-6.png
       class: no-shadow
-      image_caption: Filters UI for desktop and mobile
+      image_caption: Filters UI for desktop and mobile screen

 modalID: modalMoje
-keywords: Prototype / Design / UI Design
+keywords: Design System / UI/UX Design / Branding
 category: Design
-# website: fagbokforlaget.no
+# website: notebutikken.no
 ---
 {:.overlay__content}
-My task in this project was to create the web design based on the provided style guide.
-The challenge was to use only one main colour, create easy-to-use filters and find smart design solutions for long book titles and subtitles, as well as publications from many authors.
-I worked closely with the UX team and the client.
-The design is still under development.
+My task in this project was not only to create the design system for the online shop but with this project start building the design system that can be used in multiple online shops from Fagbokforlage family.
+I worked closely with developers who use Bootrstrap 4.0 and 5.0 on their end, so I created the system that follows the same guideline and is based on variables.
+The plan was to create adaptable UI system that can be in the few steps adapt and used in the next online shop.

 <!--
 Moim zadniem w tym projekcie było stworzenie designu strony bazującego na dostarczonym stylebooku.
 Wyzwaniem było oparcie designu o jeden tylko kolor główny, stworzenie przejrzystego systemu filtrów i uwzględnieniu bardzo długich tytułów i podtytułów ksiązek, a takze publikacji mających wielu autorów.
 W trakcie pracy ściśle współpracowałem z teamem UX i klientem.
 Strona wciąz jest zmieniena i rozwijana.